mkoehnke/WKZombie/README.md

 typealias WKZombieResult<T> = Result<T>
 ```

-For for information, look at the solution found [here](https://stackoverflow.com/questions/37892621/how-can-i-disambiguate-a-type-and-a-module-with-the-same-name).
+For more information, take a look at the solution found [here](https://stackoverflow.com/questions/37892621/how-can-i-disambiguate-a-type-and-a-module-with-the-same-name).

 # Contributing